Last updated on July 4, 2023 by Wandering our World

 If you can’t be swayed to stay in a campsite and are determined to wild camp, then we would advise sticking to the following guidelines in order to be as considerate as possible:

 - You should camp in the same place for one night only, and pitch your tent discretely and in a remote place.
 Therefore don’t camp in or near settlements, someone’s farm or on cultivated land.
 If you think you’re on private land, always seek out the landowner and ask permission.

 - Campers should set up their tent at dusk, and take it down at dawn.
 A tent that is discreet, blends in with the landscape, and pitches quickly is best.
 Therefore a lightweight walking and hiking tent like this one would be a great investment for someone planning to wild camp in Polzeath.

 - When wild camping in Polzeath you must never make a campfire as it can damage the environment and create fires.
-For cooking, use a storm cooker.
-The Swedish brand Trangia make fantastic storm cookers that are virtually indestructible.
+Instead it may be worth looking at using a stove or storm cooker – but check local laws first to see if they’re allowed.
+The Swedish brand Trangia make great camping storm cookers that are safe and virtually indestructible.
 Portable solar ovens, like this one by GoSun, are also a good fuel-less option.

 - Take any rubbish with you, and leave your camping spot the way you found it.

 The Best Time To Visit & Go Camping In Polzeath